bhauman/bhauman.github.com/_posts/2026-02-16-grow-your-own-multi-agent-workflow.md

 ```
 Work through the task list.
 For each task, implement it
+by calling the Task tool with subagent_type="general-purpose",
-in a subagent, verify it works, and commit.
+verify it works, and commit.
 ```

 That's the entire instruction.
-The important part is *"in a subagent."* Make sure Claude is delegating each task to a child agent, not implementing it inline.
+The important part is *"by calling the Task tool with subagent_type='general-purpose'."* Make sure Claude is delegating each task to a child agent, not implementing it inline.

 You'll know it's working when you see something like: